 Script Development / Simple Cache DFF.CACHE

-DataFlux Func has a built-in simple cache feature DFF.CACHE
+DataFlux Func includes a built-in simple cache functionality DFF.CACHE based on Redis.

-For scenarios that require data caching but are not complex, this built-in cache feature can be used directly.
+For scenarios requiring data caching with relatively simple needs, this built-in cache can be used directly.

-When operating the simple cache, whether you write a string or a number in the code, it will be read back as a string.
+When operating the simple cache, regardless of whether a string or a number is written in the code, the value read back will always be a string.

-Users need to handle the read content themselves and perform appropriate type conversion or deserialization.
+Users need to handle the read content themselves, performing appropriate type conversion or deserialization.

 General Methods

-Some methods related to the cache database itself and unrelated to specific Key types.
+Methods related to the cache database itself and independent of specific Key types.

 DFF.CACHE.ping()